chrismuccioli/singles-club-v1/README.md

 ## Uploading site to FTP

+1. Switch the `url` in `_config.yml` to the production url.
+2. Run `jekyll serve` to compile the site.
-To upload to production, copy all files from `singles-club/_site` to the root of your site.
+3. Upload all files from `singles-club/_site` to the root of your site.

+---

 ## Using the grid system
 TK